Gary Filmon

-Gary Albert Filmon PC OC OM (born August 24, 1942) is a Canadian politician from Manitoba.
-He was the leader of the Progressive Conservative Party of Manitoba from 1983 to 2000, and served as the 19th premier of Manitoba from 1988 to 1999.
+Gary Albert Filmon PC OC OM (born August 24, 1942) is a Canadian politician from Manitoba who served as the 19th premier of Manitoba.
+He was the leader of the Progressive Conservative Party of Manitoba from 1983 to 2000, and served as the premier from 1988 to 1999.

-Political career

-Early life and municipal career
+Early life

-Filmon was born in Winnipeg, Manitoba, to working class parents, and is of Romanian and Polish-Ukrainian background.
+Gary Albert Filmon was born in Winnipeg, Manitoba, to working-class parents, and is of Romanian and Polish-Ukrainian background.
 His Romanian father anglicized the family name from Filimon to Filmon when he emigrated westward to Canada.

 Filmon was educated at the University of Manitoba and subsequently worked as a civil engineer.
 In 1963, he married Janice Wainwright.

+Political career

+Municipal politics

-He entered public life in 1975, being elected to the Winnipeg City Council; for the next four years, Filmon was a member of Winnipeg's Independent Citizens' Election Committee, an unofficial alliance of centre-right Liberal and Progressive Conservative interests in the city.
+Filmon entered public life in 1975, being elected to the Winnipeg City Council; for the next four years, Filmon was a member of Winnipeg's Independent Citizens' Election Committee, an unofficial alliance of centre-right Liberal and Progressive Conservative interests in the city.

 Provincial politics

 In 1979, Filmon won a by-election to the Legislative Assembly of Manitoba in the riding of River Heights, held after the resignation of former Tory leader Sidney Spivak.
 On January 16, 1981, Filmon was appointed Minister of Consumer and Corporate Affairs and Minister of Environment in the government of Sterling Lyon.

 Lyon's Tories were defeated later in 1981 by the New Democratic Party under Howard Pawley, though Filmon was re-elected in the new riding of Tuxedo.
 He was elected to replace Lyon as party leader in 1983, defeating Brian Ransom and Clayton Manness at a delegated convention.
 At the time, Filmon was considered to be on the party's progressive wing.
-Supporters of Ransom would later allege that Filmon's campaign team had sponsored Manness's candidacy as a means of splitting the conservative vote.
+Supporters of Ransom would later allege that Filmon's campaign team had sponsored Manness' candidacy as a means of splitting the conservative vote.

 Filmon's Tories narrowly lost the 1986 election, winning 26 seats against 30 for the NDP.
 This election was generally regarded as lacking in defining issues, and the two major parties were not seen as having many ideological divisions between them.